 It has become accepted that the half metallic ferromagnetic state is a fundamentally different state from that of a normal ferromagnet.
 Here we have looked briefly at this question from a few different viewpoints.
-First, the formal underpinnings of the spin density functional theory of half metals was outlined.
-Then, the relativistic effect of spin-orbit coupling was considered (in principle it destroys half metallicity, in practice it is a minor effect for the smaller magnetic atoms ($Z \sim 30$ or less).
-A model treatment was given to show that it is possible even for heavier atoms, with an appropriate structure and band filling, that half metal (or near) state may survive, and may even have significant orbital moment.
+First, the formal underpinnings of the spin density functional theory of half metals were outlined.
+Then, the relativistic effect of spin-orbit coupling was considered (in principle it destroys half metallicity, in practice it is a minor effect for the smaller magnetic atoms ( $Z \sim 30$ or less)).
+A model treatment was given to show that it is possible even for heavier atoms, with an appropriate structure and band filling, that a half metal (or near) state may survive, and may even have significant orbital moment.

-Thirdly, we revisited the possibility of a half metal with zero net moment, the so-called half metallic antiferromagnet.
-Although there are several known or suspected half metals with various values of (integer) moment, there is as yet no good prospect of one with M=0.
-Given the substantial number of ferrimagnets in intermetallic compounds and oxides (such as the double perovskites), there is good reason to anticipate that half metallic antiferromagnets lurk within known systems, waiting to be discovered.
+Thirdly, we revisited the possibility of a half metal with zero net moment, the so-called half metallic antiferromagnet, with the better terminology being a compensated half metal.
+Although there are several known or suspected half metals with various values of (integer) moment, there is as yet no good prospect of a compensated half metal with M = 0.
+The compound Mn2Ga predicted by the Mainz group [18], while not yet synthesized, is an excellent example of the possibilities that exist even in very common crystal structures.
+Given the substantial number of ferrimagnets in intermetallic compounds and oxides (such as the double perovskites), there is good reason to anticipate that half metallic antiferromagnets lurk within known systems waiting to be discovered.
 A new kind of superconductivity is possible in such systems, somewhat analogous to superconductivity in a ferromagnet but with the minority bands having 'evaporated' taking their own superconducting gap with them.